foundling/tutorials/javascript/node/command_line_app/index.md

 ````

+## I'm Loading Everything Every Time

+Once I started registering these modules with `commander`, the execution time for just the base command that prints a help page was 8 seconds!
+Of course subsequent proximal invocations of the command execute in around 300 to 400 milliseconds due to the OS cache.
+But for a user who is coming in and running this app infrequently over the course of a week, 8 seconds of start up time is prohibitive.
+It's unacceptable.
+While I don't expect a non-trivial command-line app written with Node to run as fast as a compiled coreutil, but getting close is important.
+I mean, 8 fucking seconds !?!?

-## How to Load the Libraries You Need and No More
+## Loading Just the Libraries You Need

-So we want to control when we load our dependencies.
+We want to restrict the loading of dependencies to the just those required by the sub-command we're running.
+More fundamentally, we want to gain a little more control over *when* we load our dependencies.
 At the very least, this can be achieved by putting our require call inside of a function.

 ````
 function delayedRequire() {